staticlemon/42GEGfPF9TQ/README.md

 got like overpriced coconut water at a rest stop for $5?? i actually wanted orange juice but they didnt have any

+i planned a month ago that id spend this memorial day weekend testing out cursor ai, working on a personal project, some osx app, but i really think my free time should be better spent on cancer genomics, i dunno, i like knowing things at work, so i **should** use this weekend to study

 -->